aykhara/hve-short-hack/hands-on-labs.md

 Create custom instructions and custom agents tailored to your project needs.
 Learn how to enhance Copilot's context awareness for your specific development scenarios.

 **Step 4: Set Up Project-Specific Copilot Configuration**
+Create a `.github` folder in the project root directory.
 Define your own `copilot-instructions.md` and `engineering-fundamentals.md` files in the `.github` directory.

 > **Note:** See the [microsoft/edge-ai](https://github.com/microsoft/edge-ai) repository.
 See the [prompt-builder.chatmode.md](https://github.com/microsoft/edge-ai/blob/main/.github/chatmodes/prompt-builder.chatmode.md) for the builder tool.